Generic Name and Formulations:

 Adults and Children:

-Acute or chronic renal insufficiency, acute renal insufficiency due to hepato-renal syndrome, or in perioperative liver transplantation period; avoid use, increased risk of nephrogenic systemic fibrosis.
+Increased risk of nephrogenic systemic fibrosis in chronic kidney disease or acute kidney injury; avoid use.
 Screen for renal dysfunction.
+Do not exceed recommended dose and allow sufficient time for drug elimination before re-administration.
 Have emergency resuscitative equipment available.
 History of asthma or other allergic respiratory disorders.
 Monitor for signs/symptoms of hypersensitivity reactions during and for 2hrs after administration.
-Underlying metabolic, cardiac, or other abnormalities that predispose to cardiac arrhythmias.
+Increased risk of gadolinium retention with multiple lifetime doses, in pregnant patients, children, and those with inflammatory conditions; minimize repetitive imaging studies.
+Underlying conditions or medications that predispose to cardiac arrhythmias.
 Dubin Johnson syndrome.
 Avoid extravasation.
-Caution with interpreting contrast MR images in the absence of companion non-contrast MR images.
+Interpreting contrast MR images in the absence of companion non-contrast MR images.
 Elderly.
-Pregnancy (Cat.C).
-Nursing mothers: discontinue prior to and do not restart for at least 24hrs after.
+Pregnancy.
+Nursing mothers.

-Nausea, headache, inj site reaction, feeling hot; nephrogenic systemic fibrosis, hypersensitivity.
+Nausea, headache, inj site reaction, feeling hot; hypersensitivity.

 Single dose vials (5mL, 10mL, 15mL, 20mL)—5